pylhc/pylhc.github.io/docs/procedures/rigid_waist_shift.md

 ## Procedure Per IP

-One should do this for earch of IP1, IP2, IP5 and IP8 which are the ones requiring local corrections.
+This procedure is applied at every experimental insertion (IR1, IR2, IR5, IR8) where local corrections need to be established or checked.
-Keep in mind that this does beam 1 and 2 at the same time.
+Keep in mind that this does beam 1 and 2 at the same time, but different IPs cannot/ should not be done in parallel.

 !!! warning "Orbit Feedback"
       Please remember to **always** keep the orbit feedback system ON during this procedure.